‘The Walking Dead’ Season 7: Norman Reedus On Daryl Dixon’s Rage – ‘Let’s Fight This Monster’ [Spoilers]

 “He wants revenge.
 He’s ready to fight.
 When he goes back in that last episode and hands Rick back his stuff, it was like, ‘Let’s go!
 Let’s go beat this guy up.
 Let’s go take what’s ours and fight this monster.’
 So, you know, he’s in kill mode.”

-In the first half Season 7, Daryl felt like he deserved what was happening to him.
+In the first half of Season 7, Daryl felt like he deserved what was happening to him.
 He felt that Glenn and Abraham’s deaths on The Walking Dead were his fault.
 However, when TWD returns, he will have a different mindset.

 “I feel like he spent his time in the hole thinking about Glenn and thinking about Abraham.
 He took it very personal, and felt like it was his fault and he was deserving what he was getting.
 Now he’s ready to get revenge.
 He’s ready to go kill everybody.”